spollard/josh-works.github.io/_drafts/recommended_reading.md

 _The Righteous Mind_ will (hopefully) give you a little compassion for those standing on the other side of a given topic.
 It pairs well with [Getting to Yes: Negotiating an Agreement Without Giving In](https://www.goodreads.com/book/show/313605.Getting_to_Yes).

 If you find yourself resisting reading such a book, knowing that it might de-stigmatize "the other", I humbly propose that _you_ have the problem.

+I first read this book in 2013 or so, and re-read it in 2017, and found it to be less compelling the second time through, but still, on the whole, of value.

 # Buildings and Urbanism